 Hackers’ Mind simulates real-life security experiences by putting employees into the mind of an attacker.
 A team-based gamified experience, Hacker’s Mind showed employees real news headlines with their company name in it, bringing the story to life.
 Users then discussed as a group why these attacks could be damaging to the company.
-This internalized the attack, bringing it from theoretical to reality.
-They then learned how attackers execute attacks like phishing, malware, tailgating, and social engineering, and why they’re so successful, often due to a lack of awareness.
+This internalized the attack, bringing it from theory to reality.
+They then learned how attackers execute attacks like phishing, malware, tailgating, and social engineering, and why they’re so successful — often due to a lack of awareness.

-From there, employees got to become the attacker by planning a real attack.
-Everyone in the room voted on which attack was the best, incentivizing them to put into practice what they learned and execute a practical plan.
+From there, employees got to become the attackers by planning a real attack.
+Everyone in the room voted on which attack was the best, incentivizing them to truly put into practice what they learned and execute a practical plan.
 “We gave out what we call ‘Hacker’s Hoodies’ to the teams who won, and everyone else who participated got a t-shirt,” the company’s security specialist reported.

 Employee Feedback: An Overwhelmingly Positive Affirmation